 We’re on the lookout for exciting projects by both new and established authors, illustrators, paper-engineers, designers and other creative talent.

 We publish apps for children from 2 – 7, and may publish apps for older children if the idea feels right.
 All of our apps are multimedia and highly interactive.
-We are not interested in squashing books onto a phone.
+We are not interested in creating apps that are, effectively, squashing books onto a phone.

 We will try to reply to all submissions within three months, but, honestly, we often fall short of this: we get a lot of submissions, and our primary focus has to be to publish as well as we can those authors and illustrators to whom we’ve already made a commitment.

-However, we have already acquired and published several books that have come to us directly from authors and illustrators, so we do take unsolicited submissions seriously.
+However, it’s worth saying that we have already acquired and published several books that have come to us directly from authors and illustrators, so we do take unsolicited submissions seriously.

-We only buy world rights in all languages, so if your book or app is already published in a territory or language, it won’t work for us.
+We only ever acquire world rights in all languages, so if your book or app is already traditionally published in any territory or in any language, it won’t work for us.
+We are willing to look at self-published books with a track-record of success.

 To submit by post

-We’d rather you submitted by email (see below), but if you do want to submit by post, then please send the full text/concept if a novelty/picture book/app idea, plus copies of any supporting visual material.
+We’d MUCH rather you submitted by email (see below), but if for some reason you do want to submit by post, then please send the full text/concept if a novelty/picture book/app idea, plus copies of any supporting visual material.
 DO NOT send original artwork.
 For longer work of fiction or non-fiction, a short synopsis plus the first chapter (double-spaced, printed on one side of paper only).

 We suggest that you use regular post rather than signed-for services.
 Please date your letter and remember to include all contact information.
 Whilst every care is taken of manuscripts/submissions we cannot be held responsible for any loss, damage, destruction or delay in their return whatever the cause.